jtv/libpqxx/include/pqxx/doc/datatypes.md

 (This is a feature that should disappear once we have introspection in the C++ language.)

-(This is a feature that should disappear once we have introspection in the C++ language.)

 When errors happen during conversion, libpqxx will compose error messages for the user.
 Sometimes these will include the name of the type that's being converted.